The Short Answer

 The Preference Rule: Why Paying the Right Creditors Can Backfire

-One of the most counterintuitive aspects of pre-bankruptcy financial planning is that paying certain creditors more than others before you file can actually create a problem.
+Paying certain creditors more than others before you file can create a problem.
 Under 11 U.S.C. § 547, the bankruptcy trustee has the power to “avoid” — recover — payments you made to creditors before filing if those payments gave that creditor more than they would have received in the bankruptcy.
 These are called preferential transfers.

 The 90-Day Rule for Regular Creditors